 In the past couple of years I have had a number of friends mention a problem they are having with their leather furniture.
 And they all seem to be having the same problem and saying the same thing: “I have a leather sofa that is wearing pretty heavily on the arms.
 The leather is cracked and is peeling away.
 What is wrong with it?”

-First, there is something to be said of the design of a leather sofa.
+First off: there is something to be said of the design of a leather furniture piece.

 This further stretch of the leather can obviously wear the leather more over time.